Handicap Regulations - Posting Scores

 - Enter a “C” (Competition) with your score if the round was played as part of a major tournament (Qualifiers, Club Championship, etc.) or a public tournament.
 Do not enter a "C" for regular weekly tournaments.
+If the senior/red tees were used, enter an "R" with your score.
 Members playing only nine holes (league or otherwise) should enter an "N" with their scores.

 - In reporting Away scores on the sheets provided for this purpose, include your name, the name of the course, the tees used, and both the rating and the slope from these tees.
 For new and/or out of town courses it is helpful if you also place your scorecard in the pocket of the handicap book.
 If you post your score online with the GHIN Mobile app or on GHIN.com, put a check mark next to your score in the handicap book so the handicap chairman knows he does not need to enter your score for you.